MJKSabit/microservice-for-beginners/0-auth/README.md

 ## Microservices

-We will use two simple microservices, built with Express JS to simulate microservice along with another auth service for basic authentication.
+We will use two simple microservices, built with Express JS, to simulate microservice along with another auth service for basic authentication.

 Initialize a Node JS application with Express JS